OUR COUNSELLORS HELP PARENTS WITH:

 Tricky question.. that depends!

-It’s a great question to ask your counselor when you first meet.
+It’s a great question to ask your counsellor when you first meet.
 Sometimes one session is enough but often you may discover that you would benefit from longer-term support.
+On average clients we see have between 3 and 8 sessions, however this does vary greatly due to the individual needs of each person.

 How often are the sessions?

 This is something you will discuss during your initial appointment.
-Usually the sessions are weekly or fortnightly but that’s something you can agree on with the counselor depending on your availability, other commitments, finances and the change you expect to see as a result of counseling.
+Usually the sessions are weekly or fortnightly but that’s something you can agree on with the counsellor depending on your availability, other commitments, finances and the change you expect to see as a result of counselling.

 Sign up for practical parenting tips